ORM Middleware for Multi-Tenancy

 export function tenantMiddleware(req: Request, res: Response, next: NextFunction) {

-const tenantId = req.headers['x-tenant-id'] as string;
+const tenantId = req.headers['x-tenant-id'];

-if (!tenantId || typeof tenantId !== 'string') {
+if (typeof tenantId !== 'string' || !/^[a-z0-9-]{6,64}$/.test(tenantId)) {

-return res.status(400).json({ error: 'Missing tenant context' });
+return res.status(400).json({ error: 'Missing or malformed tenant context' });

 }